pronovic/cookiecutter-pypi/{{ cookiecutter.project_slug }}/DEVELOPER.md

 - run test -c: Run the unit tests with coverage
 - run test -ch: Run the unit tests with coverage and open the HTML report
 - run suite: Run the complete test suite, as for the GitHub Actions CI build

+Additional tasks:

+- run docs: Build the Sphinx documentation for readthedocs.io
+- run docs -o: Build the Sphinx documentation and open in a browser
+- run publish: Publish the current code to PyPI and push to GitHub
+- run release: Release a specific version and tag the code
+- run requirements: Regenerate the docs/requirements.txt file
 ```

 ## Integration with PyCharm